 You want to do a Time Machine backup.

-You saw one maker say their drive is NTFS formatted.
+One manufacturer says their drive is NTFS formatted.

-And yet another one said it’s for Mac.
+And yet another says it’s for Mac.

 Are you spinning around confused?

 Settle back and discover the best format you need for your Mac’s Time Machine backup.